This blog may contain affiliate links. Read our disclosure policy for more info.

 11. Explore the Dambulla Cave Temples

-You must walk up stairs for about 10-15 minutes to reach the temples, but the effort is worth it as the views are incredible!
-Going for sunset is especially a treat (not to mention it is cooler.)
+You must walk up a lot of stairs for about 10-15 minutes to reach the temples, but the effort is worth it as the views are incredible!
+Going for sunset is especially a treat (not to mention it’s cooler.)

-Once at the temples, you must remove your shoes and cover your shoulders and knees (even men must do this.)
+Once at the temples, you must remove your shoes and cover your shoulders and knees.
 Be sure to bring the correct clothing as they don’t always have sarongs available for hire.

-Once you’re finished exploring the cave temples, you can head down the hill to the large Golden Temple.
+Once you’re finished exploring the cave temples, you can head down the hill to the large Golden Temple (another top attraction in the city of Dambulla.)
 This Buddha statue is simply huge and the walk to get there is also very nice – you’re sure to see many monkeys!

 12. Day trip to the ancient city of Anuradhapura